SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-linux.md

 #### Step 3.
 Verify the Installation

-In order to verify installation, run OpenTelemetry Collector.
+To verify installation, run the OpenTelemetry Collector.

 ```bash
 otelcol-sumo --version